underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 # CrossWindowKeyStrokeSender
 Simple library for sending keyboard messages to window application from other window application or console application.

-To be able use library, copy 'CrossWindowKeyStrokeSender.h' to project source folder.
+To be able use library, copy `CrossWindowKeyStrokeSender.h` file to project source folder.

 It's designed for short messages, which have no more than 1000 character, like sending some chat command to a video game.
 If sent message seems crangled when arrived to target window, try using bigger `delay` in `SendToWindow` function.